 Home Energy Assistance Program

-The Home Energy Assistance Program (HEAP) is a federally funded program designed to assist eligible Ohioans meet the cost of summer cooling.
+The Home Energy Assistance Program (HEAP) is a federally funded program designed to help eligible Ohioans in need beginning November 1, 2022.

 All applicants must be at or below 175% of the Federal Poverty Level.

 - Households that are disconnected or have a pending disconnection notice.